 - Has all the classic GmbH plus benefits from attractive tax advantages.

-- Just like the GmbH, a smaller version – the gUG (haftungsbeschränkt) that can be formed with with as little as €1- share capital – is also an option.
+- Just like the GmbH, a smaller version – the gUG (haftungsbeschränkt) that can be formed with as little as €1- share capital – is also an option.

 What is the gGmbH?